TeamOpenwrt/temba/README.md

 ## Status

-status: work in progress / works but requires several manual operations
+### General

+Work in progress

+- with official openwrt should work by default, just `rake`
+- with custom firmware requires manual operations and the documentation is not clean/finished

+### Device status

 - regular-nanostation-m5